 Lastly, a space proposition should be compelling enough to justify a trip to the office.

 A broadly fragmented approach to “the office” has inspired a more holistic consideration of the occupier journey.
 Challenges posed by commuting to and from an office post-pandemic include social distancing, longer queues, and limited elevator capacity, to name a few.
-Space providers must ensure an excellent experience once the end-user arrives.
+Space providers must ensure an excellent flexible office experience once the end-user arrives.
 The environment needs to be both safe and better in the office than it is at home.

 Predictable digital experience

-Employees will travel to the office expecting a better Wi-Fi and internet connection than at home, especially to conduct specific work such as uploading large media files, hosting a video conference, or performing monthly bill runs.
+Employees will travel to a flexible office expecting a better Wi-Fi and internet connection than at home, especially to conduct specific work such as uploading large media files, hosting a video conference, or performing monthly bill runs.
 The key here is having the ability to link directly to major cloud providers without multiple internet hops and having dedicated network access that ensures that other users cannot hog the connection.
 This can dramatically improve the user experience on all cloud applications – think no more “unstable connections” on Zoom calls.

 Secure and Reliable

 Part of extending a premium work experience is the ability to offer services that enable productivity.
-With an influx of remote working, basic telephony and virtual office features can keep members connected and self-sufficient regardless of where they’re working at any given moment.
+With an influx of remote working, basic telephony and flexible office features can keep members connected and self-sufficient regardless of where they’re working at any given moment.
 For example, softphone functionality enables end-users to access voice services from anywhere via their mobile device while also giving workspace staff the ability to answer and manage clients’ calls remotely.
 In today’s market, continuity of services is a key differentiator.

-Occupiers and providers must have visibility over how many people are utilizing the space.
+Both flexible office occupiers and providers must have visibility over how many people are utilizing the space.
 Real-time occupancy can be measured by Wi-Fi and offers a view of who is in the office and where.
 This information facilitates the creation of new floor plans or tweaks to space layouts that help occupiers keep at a safe distance.

-Creating a productive and safe office environment is a top priority.
+Creating a productive and safe flexible office environment is a top priority.
 Technology can play a vital role in activating a compelling flex-space proposition.
 Learn more about delivering services and enhancing the tenant experience here.